Humans-Connexion/qrticket/README.md

 # Customizations GLPI plugin

-Customizations for computer menu and creation of qr code for computers.
+Customize computer's fields and add functionality for QR code creation.

-IMPORTANT:: main folder should be renamed to customizations.
+IMPORTANT:: main folder should be renamed to customizations!

 ## Installation:
 - download the archive file
-- copy content of archive into your `glpi/plugins/` folder, beware that the plugin main folder must be renamed to `customizations`.
-So you should have a directory like: `glpi/plugins/customizations/`.
+- copy content of archive into your `glpi/plugins/` folder, rename the main folder to `customizations`.
+You should have a directory like this: `glpi/plugins/customizations/`.
-- go to glpi plugins page to install and enable the newly installed plugin.
+- go to glpi plugins settings to install and enable the plugin.

-There is no configuration to be done, juste enable it and it should be ok.
+- no additional configurations are needed.
+The fields in the Computers section will be filtered automaticaly and the QR code functionality will be added as menu item in the Action menu.

 ## GLPi compatibility:
 Implemented with 10.0.5

+## QR code creation functionality
+The functionality for QR code creation could be found in the Actions menu - the last item in the menu (Customizations - Print QRcodes).